 Cryptocurrency presents an opportunity to reduce economic inequality and improve the standard of living for people around the world.
-However, with popular cryptocurrencies such as Bitcoin and Ethereum, the vast majority of the wealth is controlled by an even smaller proportion of people than in the mainstream monetary system.
+However, with popular cryptocurrencies such as Bitcoin, the vast majority of the wealth is controlled by very few individuals.
+This creates an uneven playing field for anyone who didn't buy in early.

 UniversalCoin is a digital currency with a difference - everyone has a chance to participate and get their fair share.
 Unlike most currency systems it costs absolutely nothing to participate, all you need is an internet connection.